eshelden/AssignReviewers/README.md

 # AssignReviewers
-A java application that randomly assigns reviewers to applications
+A java application that randomly assigns reviewers to applications.
+The .jar file is a standalone executable application that can be downloaded and used or you can download the source code and build your own application.

 The program accepts 2-3 .csv files, minimally a file of applicant names and a file of reviewer names with one name per line, called "Applicants.csv" and